 I am six hundred miles away from campus and I still feel connected to Holy Cross.
 But it’s a different kind of connection.

-Right now, I’m putting in the final touches on a paper for my International Relations course.
+Right now, I am putting in the final touches on a paper for my International Relations course.
 If I were on campus, I might be huddled in a corner of Cool Beans or poring over books in Dinand Library.
-Afterward, I might hang out with friends or get something to eat in one of Holy Cross’ legendary dining facilities.
+Afterward, I might hang out with friends or get something to eat at Kimball.
 But now—as I explore U.S.-China relations from inside of a storage closet I turned into a makeshift study space—evenings at Dinand and dinners at Kimball seem distant.

 This isn’t what I imagined my first semester at Holy Cross would be like.
 But I am fully immersed in this community.
 Over the past few months, I have experienced what this incredible school has to offer.